Distilleries in Frederick Md are “marking their territory” (distillery cat pun) on Frederick’s craft beverage scene in a big way!

 And as Monica explained to me, distillery cats have their very own social media following.

-After Kyle explained the entire distilling process, we were able to go back to the front room bar area to sample a few of Tenth Ward’s offerings.
+After Kyle explained the entire distilling process, we went back to the front room bar area to sample a few of Tenth Ward’s offerings.

 Monica explained how each spirit was made, listing their ingredients and alcohol volume.